 Winners of the 2016-17 ANR Staff Appreciation and Recognition (STAR) program were announced June 14.

-The outstanding contributions of UC ANR people were recognized and celebrated at an event held at the UC ANR building in Davis.
-The honored staff members received plaques and cash awards to reward their exceptional performance, creativity, organizational abilities, work success and teamwork.
+The outstanding contributions of UC ANR staff were recognized and celebrated at an event held at the UC ANR building in Davis.
+The honored staff members received plaques and cash awards for their exceptional performance, creativity, organizational abilities, work success and teamwork.

 The STAR winners are named below, followed by a quote from their nomination letter.